LucasRochaFernandes/PassIn-WEB-API/README.md

 6. **PassIn.UnitTests**
    - Contains unit tests for the application.
    - Uses xUnit for test cases to ensure the reliability of business logic and other components.
+   - Incorporates mutation testing with Stryker to validate test quality.

 ## Technologies Used
 - **.NET 8**: Backend framework for Web API development.
 - **Entity Framework Core**: ORM for database interactions.
 - **SQLite**: Lightweight database for development purposes.
 - **xUnit**: Testing framework for unit tests.
+- **Stryker**: Mutation testing framework for evaluating test coverage and effectiveness.
 - **Clean Architecture**: Ensures a clear separation of concerns and maintainability.

 ## Getting Started